SkynetLabs/skynet-kernel/extension/README.md

 To the best of our knowledge, the full Skynet kernel is the only way to have a fully trustless browsing experience when using Skynet.

+NOTE: 'prefer-const' is off in eslint because we use 'eval' and we need some of the variables to be overwritten by the eval'd code.
+This means that the linter incorrectly believes that the variables are never modified.